openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 ## Sourcing the Env File

-In the case you close your shell and you want to get the same environment variables back into your shell you can just source the "env" file that is placed into the location you specify.
+In the case you close your shell and you want to get the same environment variables back into your shell, you can just source the "env" file that is placed into the location you specified.
 For example, if you ran the example above where the deployed files went to `${HOME}/.ziti/quickstart/newfolder` you would find an "env" file at `${HOME}/.ziti/quickstart/newfolder/newfolder.env` and source it:

 ```bash